AtomicConductor/conductor_client/docs/submitters/clarisse.md

 ![frames][frames]

-* If you have some idea of the machine specification needed for your images, choose it in the **Instance Type** drop-down menu.
+* If you know the machine specification needed for your images, choose it in the **Instance Type** drop-down menu.
 * Check that your version of Clarisse appears in the **Packages** attribute.
 If it hasn't been detected, you'll need to open the **Choose Packages** panel and choose a suitable version.

 You are now ready to submit your render using either the **Submit** or **Preview** buttons, which you'll find at the top of the attribute editor.
 You are encouraged to use the **Preview** button, which will allow you to first check the parameters that will be submitted.